MIDEAST STOCKS - Factors to watch - July 5

-DUBAI, July 5 Here are some factors that may affect Middle East stock markets on Wednesday.
+DUBAI, July 5 (Reuters) - Here are some factors that may affect Middle East stock markets on Wednesday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asia shares cowed by Korea tensions, await Fed minutes